alwaysdata/documentation/advanced/migrations/2020-software-architecture.en.md

 | `3.8.2`  `3.8.3`                                              | `3.8.0`  `3.8.3`                                             |

-- Minor removed versions will automatically be replaced by the oldest available minor version (e.g. 3.8.2 for 3.8).
+- Minor removed versions will automatically be replaced by the closest minor version (e.g. 3.8.2 for 3.8).
 If you created any `virtualenvs` with these versions, you will need to recreate them.

 ### Ruby